Frequently Asked Questions

-We work with any group of people who want to engage constructively across differences and recognize that the status quo isn’t working—people who want to feel heard and feel their voices make a difference.
+We work with people who want to engage constructively across differences because the status quo isn’t working, people who want to feel heard and feel their voices make a difference.
 Our approach is often needed as much within political groups as between them.

 EP’s approach has tangible outcomes: greater sense of belonging and inclusion, more resilience in the face of challenges, improved trust across differences, a deeper and more nuanced understanding of “the other side,” and genuine personal relationships.
 We design each intervention based on the needs, purposes, culture, and participants in a specific community.
 No two are the same.

 How are you different from all these other dialogue groups?

 The groundbreaking innovations of Essential Partners, founded in 1989, has been a foundational influence in the field of dialogue across differences, de-polarization, and belonging.

 More recently-formed groups—such as Braver Angels, Living Room Conversations, and Ben Franklin Circles, among many others—utilize aspects of our approach, and in many cases a member of EP’s leadership team served as a thought partner on the design of these programs, lending specific exercises and co-designing proprietary engagements.
 We are proud of the impact we have had and continue to have.

 What distinguishes Essential Partners is our commitment to lasting transformation at the community or institutional level.